Community Information - COVID-19

 Find out more about COVID-19 vaccinations and details of local vaccination centres including the Monash Health centre at Sandown Racecourse in Springvale, and Alfred Health Sandringham centre.

-All Australians 40 and over are eligible for the COVID-19 vaccination, among other groups.
+All Australians 18 and over are eligible for a COVID-19 vaccination, among other groups.
 You can use the Australian Government’s eligibility tracker to find out if you are eligible to be vaccinated.
 It also includes a wide range of information on the vaccine and roll-out.